Canto-Network/Canto/x/liquidstaking/spec/04_messages.md

 - Provider of Insurance with given id is different with `msg.ProviderAddress`

-### DepositInsurance
+### MsgDepositInsurance

 Provider can deposit native tokens into insurance at any time.
 Providers who are concerned that the insurance may not be sufficient, causing it to become unpaired and unable to earn commissions, can use this message.

 ```go
 type MsgDepositInsurance struct {